-Arm Compiler 5 option Arm Compiler 6 option Description no_comment_section -fno-ident Removes the .comment section from object files. no_exceptions -fno-exceptions Disables the generation of code needed to support C++ exceptions.
-Note Note For C++ code, Arm Compiler 6 defaults to -fexceptions.
-As a result, there might be a large increase in the code size.
-If you use -fno_exceptions, then the code size is in the range of that created with Arm Compiler 5. no_hide_all -fvisibility=default Sets the default visibility of ELF symbols to the specified option, unless overridden in the source with theattribute((visibility("visibility_type")) attribute.
-The default is -fvisibility=hidden Note The behavior of armclang -fvisibility=hidden is different from that of the armcchide-all option.
+Arm Compiler 5 option Arm Compiler for Embedded FuSa 6 option Description no_hide_all -fvisibility=default Sets the default visibility of ELF symbols to the specified option, unless overridden in the source with theattribute((visibility("visibility_type attribute.
+The default is -fvisibility=hidden.
+Note: The behavior of armclang -fvisibility=hidden is different from that of the armcchide-all option.
 With armclang -fvisibility=hidden, extern declarations are visible, and all other symbols are hidden.
 With armcchide-all, all symbols are hidden. no_protect_stack -fno-stack-protector Explicitly disables stack protection.
-See 3.2 Arm Compiler 5 and Arm Compiler 6 stack protection behavior on page 3-40 for more information. -no_rtti, -no_rtti_data -fno-rtti[ALPHA] C++ onlyfno-rtti [ALPHA] disables the generation of code that is needed to support Run Time Type Information (RTTI) features. -0 -0 Specifies the name of the output file. -Onum -Onum Specifies the level of optimization to be used when compiling source files.
+See arm-compiler-5-and-arm-compiler-6-stack-protection-behavior for more information. -rtti -frtti C++ onlyfrtti enables the generation of code that is needed to support Run Time Type Information (RTTI) features.
+This option is the default when compiling for C++. -no_rtti -fno-rtti See -frtti, -fno-rtti C++ onlyfno-rtti disables the generation of code that is needed to support Run Time Type Information (RTTI) features.
+See -frtti, -fno-rtti -0 -0 Specifies the name of the output file. -Onum -Onum Specifies the level of optimization to be used when compiling source files.
 The default for Arm Compiler 5 is -02.
-The default for Arm Compiler 6 is -00.
-For Arm Compiler 6, Arm recommends - 01 rather than -00 for best trade-off between debug view, code size, and performance.
-For more information, see Optimization differences. -0space -0z / -0s Performs optimizations to reduce image size at the expense of a possible increase in execution time. -Otime This is the default.
+The default for Arm Compiler for Embedded FuSa 6 is -00.
+For Arm Compiler for Embedded FuSa 6, Arm recommends -01 rather than -00 for best trade-off between debug view, codesize, and performance.
+For more information, see Optimization differences. -Ospace -0z /-0s Performs optimizations to reduce image size at the expense of a possible increase in execution time. -Otime This is the default.
 Performs optimizations to reduce execution time at the expense of a possible increase in image size.
 There is no equivalent of the -Otime option.
-Arm Compiler 6 optimizes for execution time by default, unless you specify the -Os or -Oz options. phony_targets -MP Emits dummy makefile rules.
+Arm Compiler for Embedded FuSa 6 optimizes for execution time by default, unless you specify the -Os or -Oz options. phony_targets -мР Emits dummy makefile rules. preinclude -include Include the source code of a specified file at the beginning of the compilation.